About Alison

 In 2020 I was committed to continuing my education in the healing arts.
 In January I travelled to India, where I studied to become a Laughter Yoga Teacher with the creator of the modality Madan Kataria.
 Laughter Yoga is what I like to call “hilariously simple” where one uses laughter as a yogic breath work technique and uses playful movement to activate the body and then rest into meditation for a holistic restorative experience.
 Shortly after I returned from India, the world shut down and I found myself in a long, near continuous meditation.
 Unexpectedly and serrendipidously I received a phone call from a past acquaintance inviting me to come to southern Oregon to work on a housing project with him, and I eagerly accepted the offer.
 I found myself in Williams, Oregon where the housing project fell through, but the meditation continued.
 After a few months in the woods, I happened to meet Alison at a group meditation on the land where I was living and we instantly connected.
 A few months later and we had purchased a minivan and were traveling the country.

 While on our travels, Alison and I chose to study Craniosacral Therapy with Etienne Piersman in the “No Mind” tradition.
 I quickly fell in love with the subtle and potent shifts I could feel at my fingertips while practicing cranio, choosing to stay and complete six courses consecutively.
-One way Alison used to describe the method was "doing meditation to someone,” a statement I now use to explain what the experience is like for those who have never dropped into the “no mind” state.
+One way Alison used to describe the method was "sharing meditation with someone,” a statement I now use to explain what the experience is like for those who have never dropped into the “no mind” state.

 In 2021, Alison and I ventured to the Big Island of Hawaii to give birth to our son and spend time becoming immersed in a tropical paradise as a new family.
 While in Hawaii, the opportunity arose to continue my massage education learning Lomi Lomi, the ancient Hawaiian healing technique native to the island.
 I was trained in the Mana Lomi style by Hawaiian Native Maka’ala Yates, who intimately studied and mentored with the world-famous Auntie Margaret.
 Learning Lomi Lomi was a capstone of my time on Big Island, a gift that keeps on giving, changing the way I work with bodies and move through the world.